 Traditional Yucatán-style shredded pork tacos (Cochinita Pibil) are a staple of the Yucatán.
-At the same time, this recipe is not totally authentic since I don’t have access to the preferred hairless Mexican pork (cerdo pelón) or the Yucatán smoking woods Catzin, Habin, or Kitinche.
-The pork is traditionally marinated in a mixture of ground annatto seeds, sour orange (Badia Naranja Agria, Chef Merito, or La Lechonera or Seville orange), lime, and other seasonings overnight.
-After marinating the pork and the marinade is wrapped in banana leaves and placed into a container with a lid.
+At the same time, this recipe is not authentic since I don’t have access to the preferred hairless Mexican pork (cerdo pelón) or the Yucatán smoking woods Catzin, Habin, or Kitinche.
+So instead, the pork is traditionally marinated in a mixture of ground annatto seeds, sour orange (Badia Naranja Agria, Chef Merito, La Lechonera, or Seville orange), lime, and other seasonings overnight.
+After marinating the pork, the marinade is wrapped in banana leaves and placed into a container with a lid.
 The container is then out into an underground bbq pit over wood coals and buried.
-The result, of all this care, is a treasure of Yucatán.
-An exquisite taco that is a marvel of Mexico layered with rich flavors and tendered beyond description.
-Traditionally served with thinly sliced pickled red onion and simple habanero salsa.
+The result of all this care is a treasure of Yucatán.
+An exquisite taco that is a marvel of Mexico layered with rich flavors and tendered beyond description—traditionally served with thinly sliced pickled red onion and simple habanero salsa.

 How To Make Cochinita Pibil At Home

-Another key ingredient is sour oranges(Naranja Agria/Seville) and annatto seeds.
+Another critical ingredient is sour oranges(Naranja Agria/Seville) and annatto seeds.
 Do not use regular orange juice.
 Regular orange juice is too sweet and will throw off the flavor.
-If you can’t find annatto seeds, use a store-bought paste such as El Yucateco, El Mexicano, or La Perla del Mayab.
+If you can’t find annatto seeds, use a store-bought paste-like El Yucateco, El Mexicano, or La Perla del Mayab.

 The third key ingredient is banana leaves.
 Banana leaves are available in any well-stocked Latin or Asian market.
 As always, there are links throughout this post or on the Shop Ingredients page.